 Dispatches from Home – The Beginning and the End.
 The Rasputin File.

-Following up on last week’s book about Nicholas and Alexandra’s lost life and times, I could not pass up a book about Rasputin, one of the main characters involved in the collapse of the Romanovs.
+Following up on last week’s book about Nicholas and Alexandra’s lost lives and times, I couldn’t pass up a book about Rasputin, one of the main characters involved in the collapse of the Romanov dynasty.
 Edvard Radzinski’s “The Rasputin File” begins with this sentence: “On 19 December 1916, just before Christmas in the last December of the Romanov empire, a corpse bobbed to the surface of the Malaya Nevka river in Petrograd.”

 Mr. Radzinski’s book reveals the full extent of Rasputin’s intriguing relationship with Alexandra and her children, especially the heir apparent, Alexei, who suffered greatly from hemophilia.
 It was the boy’s hemophilia that Rasputin apparently had the “power” to control.
 And that control was his foot in the door, as it were, to virtually every imperial decision that helped bring down the three-hundred-year-old Romanov dynasty.
 Was he a Holy Fool or an Unholy Devil?
 Read the book.